falcosecurity/falco-website/README.md

 ### Bengali (Bangla)

-There is currently scaffolding in place for a Bengali translation of the site.
+There is currently scaffolding in place for a Bengali translation of the site and still in progress

 To translate docs into Korean, create Bengali Markdown file(s) in the `content/bn/docs` directory.